 There are many misconceptions about SIP.
 Below are a few questions that aim at addressing your doubts about SIP:

 SIP stands for Systematic Investment Plan.
-SIP is an organised way of investing regularly in a mutual fund.
+SIP is an organized way of investing regularly in a mutual fund.
 Many times we don’t have large amounts of money to invest.
-When you set up an SIP with any mutual fund, your account is debited a fixed amount every month.
+When you set up a SIP with any mutual fund, your account is debited a fixed amount every month.
 This amount is invested in a mutual fund of your choice.
 Over a period of time, your investments accumulate and keep growing.

 SIP is a very safe method to invest in mutual funds.
 If you invest in a mutual fund lump sum, depending on the market condition, you could end up paying a very high price for a mutual fund.
 To avoid this, you should invest in mutual funds when the markets are not overvalued.
 This obviously requires a good knowledge of the markets.
 This is called timing the market.

 You do not need to worry about timing the market when investing via SIP.
 In SIP, you invest a small amount of money every month.
 In some months, the price will be high while in some months, the price will be low.
 If you consider the long term, the price you pay will be an average of high and low.
 Thus, you will not pay a high or overvalued price for the mutual if you invest via SIP.
 This is called rupee cost averaging.